HS Icon House Linens

 6302 (Harmonized System 1992 for 4-digit)

 House Linens are a part of Used clothes & textile articles.
-They include Toilet or kitchen linen of cotton terry towelling, Bed linen of cotton, Bed linen of cotton printed not knit, Bed linen of manmade fibres, Bed linen of textile knit or crochet materials, Bed linen of manmade fibres printed not knit, Toilet or kitchen linen of cotton, Table linen of cotton not knit, Table linen of manmade fibres not knit, and Bed linen of material not elsewhere specified, among others.
+They include Toilet or kitchen linen of cotton terry towelling, Bed linen of cotton, Bed linen of cotton printed not knit, Bed linen of manmade fibres, Bed linen of textile knit or crochet materials, Bed linen of manmade fibres printed not knit, Toilet or kitchen linen of cotton, Table linen of cotton not knit, Table linen of manmade fibres not knit, and Toilet or kitchen linen of manmade fibres, among others.

 Description Bedlinen, table linen, toilet linen and kitchen linen are used to clean or polish surfaces.
 They can be made from a variety of materials, including cotton, polyester, and silk.